 Little, Brown & Company | 2019

-Main Character: Lindsay’s gonna Lindsay.
+Filed Under: Lindsay’s gonna Lindsay.

 Let’s get this straight, Patterson and I broke up a long time ago.
 But just like every toxic relationship cycle, sometimes I go back to him.

 Specifically, I go back when a new Women’s Murder Club instalment is released.
 I’ve been reading this series since the first book was published in 2001.
 I was fifteen, and at that time, I thought Patterson was the epitome of great crime fiction.
 It took me into my 20s, with exposure to crime fiction that was legitimately good, to realize that Patterson isn’t a very good writer, he’s just prolific.
-And I like a lot of people, confused “popular” with being talented.
+And I, like a lot of people, confused “popular” with being talented.

 That’s not to say people don’t genuinely enjoy his work.
 Obviously they do, but objectively it’s pretty bad.

 Now, I don’t care if you’re the biggest Patterson fan around, I’m not interested in a debate.
 Go read his work and write glowing reviews for him to your heart’s content.
 It affects me zero percent.
 But my opinion is that he’s a terrible writer.
 TERRIBLE.
 But remember, it’s only one opinion.
 I am not the final say in the matter.
 So don’t fucking @ me about it.